Discover CPAP Alternatives from Dr. Iregui

 An oral appliance is a small, custom-made, easy-to-use alternative to CPAP.
 The device will gently and slightly move your jaw forward, just enough to clear the obstruction that is preventing you from sleeping properly.

-Also known as a mandibular advancement appliance, a snore guard, or a mouthpiece, this therapeutic dental device has myriad benefits.
+Also known as a mandibular advancement appliance, a snore guard, or a mouthpiece, this therapeutic dental device has a myriad of benefits.

 - Small, portable, and convenient to travel with

 - Non-electric, unlike CPAP, resulting in zero excess noise while you sleep

 - Custom-designed to provide maximum comfort

 After carefully considering all the important factors, Dr. Iregui will recommend the ideal treatment plan for you.
 Oral appliance brands available at SoundBridge include Herbst appliance, AVEO, Narval, Oasys, Oravan Herbst, SUAD, and SUAD Ultra.